 - 1. All commitments to purchase goods or services must be documented by a properly completed Purchase Order in advance for goods or services by an external supplier.
 Agency to Agency transactions should be established by a requisition in advance. - 2.
 State agencies must enter the Purchase Order in the SHARE system and assign the PO a unique number that is 10 digits in length (FCD recommends using a system generated number) to order goods or services and to support encumbrances for external suppliers.
 Agency to Agency transactions should be established by requisition. - 3.
-All purchase orders and requisitions should be created in SHARE with the amount only box selected. - 4.
+The amount only box is required to be checked on all purchase orders and requisitions created in SHARE. - 4.
 All purchase orders/requisitions should use invoice lines/rows, not distribution lines. - All purchase orders in SHARE must include supporting documentation, regardless of cost. a.
-Supporting documentation should also support the amount of encumbrance. - 6.
+Supporting documentation should be in PDF format and also support the amount of encumbrance. - 6.
 The first 30 characters of the purchase order and requisition line-item description field should contain specific details on the procurement.
 Please do not use serial numbers, contract numbers or other vague terms.
 Please also refrain from using abbreviations or acronyms. - 7.
-When submitting a change order, the agency must include a comment in the header section (same place as the attachment) that details the amount of the change order, the reason for the change order, the initials of the individual creating the change order and date.
+When submitting a change order, the agency is required to include a comment in the header section (same place as the attachment) that details the amount of the change order, the reason for the change order, the initials of the individual creating the change order and date.
 These should be noted in chronological order by date.